caesarfeta/sparql_model/README.md

 * [2] some RDF predicates should have only a SINGLE value, others should have MULTI values
 * [3] --Optional-- some values are REQUIRED for a new instance to be created
 * [4] --Optional-- some SINGLE values must be UNIQUE
+* [5] --Optional-- marks the predicate as the KEY used by the get method

+So you need an attribute that looks like one of these these...

+	:path => [ "this:path", ::String, SINGLE, REQUIRED, UNIQUE, KEY ],
+	:id => [ "this:id", ::Fixnum, SINGLE, REQUIRED, UNIQUE, KEY ],

 Define the @model name